Al-Risala al-Dhahabiyya

-Al-Risala al-Dhahabiyya (ٱلرِّسَالَة ٱلذَّهَبِيَّة, /ar/; "The Golden Treatise") is a medical dissertation on health and remedies attributed to Ali ibn Musa al-Ridha (765-818), the eighth Imam of Shia Islam.
-He wrote this dissertation in accordance with the demand of Ma'mun, the caliph of the time.
-It is revered as the most precious Islamic literature in the science of medicine, and was entitled "the golden treatise" as Ma'mun had ordered it written in gold ink.
-The chain of narrators is said to reach Muhammad ibn Jumhoor or al-Hassan ibn Muhammad al-Nawfali who is described as "highly esteemed and trustworthy" by al-Najjashi.
+Al-Risala al-Dhahabiyya (ٱلرِّسَالَة ٱلذَّهَبِيَّة) or The Golden Treatise, is a medical dissertation on health and remedies attributed to Ali al-Rida, the eighth of the Twelve Imams.
+It is revered as the most precious Islamic work in the Science of Medicine.
+Imam Reza wrote this dissertation in accordance with the demand of the Abbasid caliph Ma'mun.
+Due to its importance, the Imam wrote it in gold ink by order of Ma'mun, and was entitled "The Golden Treatise".

-The treatise of Ali al-Ridha includes scientific branches such as Anatomy, Physiology, Chemistry and Pathology when medical science was still primitive.
-According to the treatise, one's health is determined by four humors of blood, yellow bile, black bile and phlegm, the suitable proportion of which maintains the health.
+It includes scientific branches such as Anatomy, Histology, Physiology, Chemistry and Pathology when medical science was still primitive.
+According to the treatise, a person's health is determined by four humors of blood, yellow bile, black bile and phlegm, the suitable proportion of which maintains the health.
 The liver plays an important role in producing and maintaining the required proportions in the body.
-Ali al-Ridha describes the body as a kingdom whose king is the heart while the (blood) vessels, the limbs, and the brain are the laborers.
-The issue of the authorship and the transmission of the text has been critically analysed in the studies by Speziale (2004) and Speziale - Giurini (2009).
+Ali al-Rida describes the body as a kingdom whose king is the heart, while the blood vessels, organs, and brain are its workers.

 Author

-The treatise is authored by Ali al-Ridha who was the seventh descendant of the Islamic prophet Muhammad and the eighth of the Twelve Imams.
+The treatise is authored by Ali al-Rida who was the seventh descendant of the Islamic prophet Muhammad and the eighth of the Twelve Imams.
 His given name was 'Alī ibn Mūsā ibn Ja'far.
 He was born in the house of Imam Musa al-Kadhim (the seventh Imam of Twelver Shia Islam) in Medina on the eleventh of Dhu al-Qi'dah, 148 AH (December 29, 765 CE).
 Ali al-Ridha was summoned to Khurasan and reluctantly accepted the role of successor to Ma'mun that was forced on him.
 He did not outlive Ma'mun, having been given poisoned grapes by him while accompanying him in Persia, and died at Tus on May 26, 818.
 Ali al-Ridha is buried within Imam Ridha Mosque, in Mashhad, Iran.